PotentialKillScreen/AGI_Fundamentals_Project/README.md

 # Overview
 I participated in the 2021 AGI Safety Fundamentals programme held by Effective Altruism Cambridge.
-To finish of the course we were encouraged to make a small project.
+At the end of the course we were encouraged to make a small project.
 My idea was to do Reinforcement Learning with Pytorch as I wanted more experience both with RL and with the Pytorch library specifically.

 The project includes: